jundalisay/sp/content/en/research/aristotle/ethics/book-05/chapter-04.md

 There is one which is distinct from and besides that which is co-extensive with, Virtue, is plain: we must next ascertain what it is, and what are its characteristics.

+The Unjust has been divided into:
+- the unlawful and
+- the unequal

+The Just is divided into:
+- the lawful
+- the equal

-The Unjust has been divided into the unlawful and the unequal, and the Just accordingly into the lawful and the equal: the aforementioned Injustice is in the way of the unlawful.
+Injustice is in the way of the unlawful.

 As the unequal and the more[7] are not the same, but differing as part to whole (because all more is unequal, but not all unequal more), so the Unjust and the Injustice we are now in search of are not the same with, but other than, those before mentioned, the one being the parts, the other the wholes; for this particular Injustice is a part of the Injustice co-extensive with Vice, and likewise this Justice of the Justice co-extensive with Virtue.